Cajun Dungeness Crab Boil that's an absolute crowd pleaser for a large crowd, as well as a date night for two.

-This Dungeness Crab Boil recipe is perfect for cooking up after your crabbing adventures, or picking up fresh crab from the market!
-Plus there's a full guide on how to open, clean and crack your crab so you have all the tools to become a pro at cracking crab!
+This Crab boil recipe is perfect for cooking up after your crabbing adventures, or picking up fresh crab from the market!
+Plus if you're a little rusty on cracking crab, here's my full guide on how to open, clean and crack your crab so you have all the tools to become a pro at in no time!

-Make it your own using sausage of your choice, as well as adding other seafood to the recipe.
-This makes a great date night in meal, or dinner for guests!
+It can be pretty versatile as well.
+Make it your own using sausage of your choice, as well as adding other seafood or crustacean to the recipe.
+This makes a great date night in meal, or dinner for guests.
+Either way, you've got to make it!

 EQUIPMENT YOU WILL NEED